Shuttlecock

-A shuttlecock (also called a birdie or shuttle, or ball) is a high-drag projectile used in multiple sports, most notably badminton.
+A shuttlecock (also called a birdie or shuttle, or ball) is a high-drag projectile, designed to decelerate very quickly, used in multiple sports, most notably badminton.
 It has an open conical shape formed by feathers or a synthetic material, such as plastic, embedded into a rounded cork (or rubber) base.
 The shuttlecock's shape makes it extremely aerodynamically stable.
 Regardless of initial orientation, it will turn to fly cork first, and remain in the cork-first orientation.

-Origins
+Name origins

-The object resembles a hawk's lure, used from ancient times in the training of hunting birds.
-It is frequently shortened to shuttle.
+The name originally came from 1570s England, where the sport was popularized.
 The "shuttle" part of the name is derived from its back-and-forth motion during the game, resembling the shuttle of a 14th-century loom, while the "cock" part of the name is derived from the resemblance of the feathers to those on a rooster.

 Specifications

 A regulation standard shuttlecock weighs around 4.75 to 5.50 g.
 It has 16 feathers with each feather 62 to 70 mm in length, and the diameter of the cork is 25 to 28 mm.
 The diameter of the circle that the feathers make is around 58 to 68 mm.